abooabdirahman/NKN-SDK-Documentation/README.md

-# NKN-SDK-Documentation
+# NKN SDK Documentation
-Concise documentation on all the flavors of NKN, ranging GoLang to Android
+This documentation includes the JavaScript, Java, and Go SDKs for NKN.